 Will you need to rent a truck or rent some friends to help you with the moving, setup and cleaning up?
 If you’re not picking up the new furniture, the delivery costs will range from $150 to $300 per item per store.

-Many of our customers, like Lucy, just want to start their new adventure in the new city without the stress and anxiety of all this!
+Many, like Lucy, just want to start their new adventure in the new city without the stress and anxiety of all this!

 Lucy ended up purchasing a Furnishr package to avoid all the stress of furnishing.